 Veterans Affairs Jobs (VA)

 The Department of Veterans Affairs (VA) takes care of the needs of the men and women who have served in the nations armed forces.
-According to the Washington Post, "Officials at the Department of Veterans Affairs...said they expect to hire more than 17,000 new employees by the end of the year."
-The agency's budget will grow by 11% to $56 billion; it will add about 7,900 nurses, 3,800 clerks and 2,400 practical nurses (according to spokeswoman Josephine Schuda, as quoted in the Post).
+According to the Washington Post, “Officials at the Department of Veterans Affairs…said they expect to hire more than 17,000 new employees by the end of the year.”
+The agency’s budget grew by 11% to $56 billion; it added about 7,900 nurses, 3,800 clerks and 2,400 practical nurses (according to spokeswoman Josephine Schuda, as quoted in the Post).

 With such a big agency and a big budget, there are all kinds of VA jobs.
 The main categories are:

 - Engineering / Architecture/Technical Support

 Following is a short sampling of a few jobs from the categories shown above.
 To find specific information about the jobs currently open in the VA, check USAJobs.gov.

 Audiologists specialize in helping people preserve their hearing.
 They also evaluate hearing conditions like tinnitus, or ringing of the ears, and help with hearing aids and cochlear implants.
 Becoming an audiologist takes a lot of planning.
 The profession requires at least a Master’s degree in audiology.
 It also requires a license through your state or commonwealth.
 Once you have completed all the relevant training, and passed a drug test (and provided you are a U.S. citizen, this job has a lot of benefits.
 There are positions all over the country.
 You get to work with people all day long, most of whom do not have scary infectious diseases, and very often, you get to help them improve their hearing.
 The pay range for this job varies with experience, but in general, it is around $56,000 – 85,000 per year.